Budget Deficit Definition

 When the government runs a budget deficit, it must borrow money.
 It must also pay interest on these debts.
 In the same way we pay interest on our mortgages, government pays interest on its debt.

-This adds to the existing debt pile, with the US now spending $389 billion on interest payments alone.
+This adds to the existing debt pile, with the US now spending over $389 billion on interest payments alone.
 As the budget deficit continues, interest payments grow in a vicious cycle that increases the deficit further.

 Source: U.S. Department of the Treasury.
 Fiscal Service, Federal Debt: Total Public Debt [GFDEBTN], retrieved from FRED, Federal Reserve Bank of St. Louis; https://fred.stlouisfed.org/series/GFDEBTN